Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: DATASET

 Our final 221 galaxies selected from these images evolve to 132 (unique) very massive galaxies at $z=0$, which means that some galaxies in our final sample at $1 < z < 4$ have the same descendant at $z=0$.
 These descendants are called $z=0$ descendants of our main sample, hereafter, and are shown as violet stars in the right panel of Fig.~\ref{fig:fig_sample}.
 We note that 51\% of all $z=0$ M$_{\ast} > 10^{11}$ M$_{\odot}$ with a progenitor galaxy at $1<z<4$ in the images do not come from any of the galaxies in our initial sample of 248 $1<z<4$, M$_{\ast} > 10^{10}$ M$_{\odot}$ systems.
 The main progenitor at $z>1$ in the images of those nearby massive galaxies presents a typical stellar mass $\log ($M$_{\ast}$/M$_{\odot}) = 9.12^{9.65}_{8.48}$ and a typical redshift of $z=2.71^{3.42}_{2.01}$ (median values and first and third quartiles).

-The 221 galaxies in the sample account for 28\% of the total stellar mass present in their 132 $z=0$ descendants.
+The 221 galaxies in the sample account for 28\% of the total stellar mass present in their 132 $z=0$ descendants, where the 22 galaxies at $3<z<4$ account for 8.1\% of the stellar mass of their descendants, the 94 galaxies at $2 < z < 3$ for 23\%, and the 105 galaxies at \mbox{$1<z<2$} for 33\%.
 These descendants are predominantly Red Sequence galaxies (RS; approximately 73\%), but there are also a few galaxies in the Green Valley (GV; 14\%) and in the Blue Cloud (BC; 13\%).
-In the case of the M$_{\ast} > 10^{11}$ M$_{\odot}$ descendants of progenitor galaxies at $1<z<4$ which are not massive, their location in the diagram is similar, but with a higher fraction of them in the BC: 63\% in the RS, 16\% in the GV, and 21\% in the BC.
+In the case of the M$_{\ast} > 10^{11}$~M$_{\odot}$ descendants of progenitor galaxies at $1<z<4$ which are not massive, their location in the diagram is similar, but with a higher fraction of them in the BC: 63\% in the RS, 16\% in the GV, and 21\% in the BC.

 The galaxies in our sample are projected into three $2.8 \times 2.8$ arcmin$^2$ area \citepalias{2017MNRAS.468..207S}.
 The typical stellar mass, star-formation rate (SFR), redshift and stellar half-mass radius (i.e$.$, the radius enclosing half of the total stellar mass of the galaxy; r$_{\text{hm}}$) of galaxies in the sample are \mbox{$\langle \log($M$_{\ast}) \rangle = 10.4^{10.7}_{10.1}$ M$_{\odot}$}, $\langle $SFR$ \rangle = 25^{43}_{12}$ M$_{\odot}$/yr, $ \langle z \rangle =2.0^{2.5}_{1.6}$, and $ \langle $r$_{\text{hm}} \rangle = 4.7^{5.8}_{3.6}$ kpc (median and quartiles), respectively.
 Fig.~\ref{fig:fig_sample_hists} shows the histograms of these properties for our sample of 221 galaxies.